KhronosGroup/Vulkan-Guide/chapters/sparse_resources.md

 The following example is used to help visually showcase how a sparse `VkBuffer` looks in memory.
 Note, it is not required, but most implementations will have block sparse sizes in 64 KB chunks for `VkBuffer` (actual size is returned in `VkMemoryRequirements::alignment`).

-Imagine a `VkBuffer` that is 256 KB large where there are 3 parts that an application wants to update separately.
+Imagine a 256 KB `VkBuffer` where there are 3 parts that an application wants to update separately.

 - Section A - 64 KB
 - Section B - 128 KB